-Batu Maung (GPS: 5.28491, 100.2875), (Traditional/Simplified Chinese: 峇都矛; Pinyin: Bādōu Máo; Penang Hokkien: Ba3tu1 Mau2) is a small fishing village on the southeast tip of Penang Island that will be the site of the island-end of the future Second Penang Bridge.
-Batu Maung is a promontory with the fishing village spread out below it.
+Batu Maung (GPS: 5.28491, 100.2875; Traditional/Simplified Chinese: 峇都矛; Pinyin: Bādōu Máo; Penang Hokkien: Ba3tu1 Mau2) is a small fishing village on the southeast tip of Penang Island.
+The Penang Island end of the Second Penang Bridge is located here.
+Until the arrival of the bridge, Batu Maung is just a small, quiet fishing village with a rocky promontory.

 I grew up in Batu Maung, albeit a very different Batu Maung from what it is today.
 I remember it as a small village where my father used to take me to to buy fish directly from the fishermen as their boats arrived at shore.
 Our house is on a hill where I suffered a lot of mosquito bites when I was growing up.